Intel Arrow Lake rumored to be the best part of 1GHz slower than 14th-gen CPUs

 Generation after generation, Intel has been flooring the pedal with power usage, and that obviously can't continue anyway - and with Arrow Lake, it looks like Team Blue has a different philosophy.
 And ultimately, that should be a good thing going forward, so don't fret too much about clock speeds - especially rumored ones - just yet.

-* Prices last scanned on 10/13/2024 at 2:49 pm CDT - prices may not be accurate, click links above for the latest price.
-We may earn an affiliate commission from any sales.
+* Prices last scanned 4/26/2026 at 9:28 am CDT - prices may be inaccurate.
+As an Amazon Associate, we earn from qualifying purchases.
+We earn affiliate commission from any Newegg or PCCG sales.

 Darren has written for numerous magazines and websites in the technology world for almost 30 years, including TechRadar, PC Gamer, Eurogamer, Computeractive, and many more.
 He worked on his first magazine (PC Home) long before Google and most of the rest of the web existed.
 In his spare time, he can be found gaming, going to the gym, and writing books (his debut novel - 'I Know What You Did Last Supper' - was published by Hachette UK in 2013).